 Only mount one temporary spare wheel.
-Do not drive faster than 50 mph.
+Do not drive faster than 80 km/h.
 Take curves slowly.
 Do not use for a long period of time.
+The use of the temporary spare wheel on the rear axle is not permitted while towing another vehicle.
+Therefore mount the temporary spare wheel on the front axle and a full-size tyre on the rear axle.